aws-samples/aws-lambda-extensions/csharp-example-extension/README.md

 Project files and folders:

-- `dotnet-example-extension.sln` - Visual Studio solution file.
+- `csharp-example-extension.sln` - Visual Studio solution file.
 This is an optional file which is not required for .NET CLI and VSCode editor.
-- `dotnet-example-extension.csproj` - .NET Core project file, which is mandatory for .NET Core build process.
+- `csharp-example-extension.csproj` - .NET Core project file, which is mandatory for .NET Core build process.
 It defines `<LangVersion>latest</LangVersion>`, so that the latest C# language features, like [async Main](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-7.1/async-main) could be used.
 - `Program.cs` - main entry point for this extension.
 - `ExtensionClient.cs` - Lambda Extension API client implementation.
 - `ExtensionEvent.cs` - Event types enumerable, so that the rest of the code can work with enum values, rather than string constants.
-- `extensions/dotnet-example-extension` - Bash script that must be deployed to `opt/extensions` folder as an executable file (see manual deployment steps below for details).
+- `extensions/csharp-example-extension` - Bash script that must be deployed to `opt/extensions` folder as an executable file (see manual deployment steps below for details).

 ## Requirements